-Need to Get Outside?
-These 5 National Parks Offer Virtual Tours You Can Take From the Comfort of Home (Video)
+5 National Parks Offering Virtual Tours You Can Take From the Comfort of Home

 You can still get your fill of the great outdoors, even if you have to stay inside.

-With the ongoing coronavirus outbreak heavily affecting the U.S. as well as nations abroad, people everywhere are attempting to help slow the spread of the virus by self-isolating and practicing social distancing, as the CDC recommends.
+With COVID-19 still heavily affecting the U.S. as well as nations abroad, people everywhere are attempting to help slow the spread of the virus by self-isolating and practicing social distancing, as the CDC recommends.

 Luckily, Google Arts & Culture has teamed up with five national parks in the U.S. so people can enjoy the beauty of the natural world while sitting safely on their couch.
 These parks feature different climates and environments from across the country, including famous desert vistas and snowy terrains.